What is Dextromethorphan or DXM?

 Is Abusing Cough Syrup or Cough and Cold Medicine Addictive?

-It is possible to become addicted to DXM, including the over-the-counter versions of the cough syrups and cold medicines.
+It is possible to become addicted to DXM, including the over-the-counter cough relief versions of the cough syrups and cold medicines used for temporary relief.

 When someone uses DXM products for reasons other than a cold and cough, it can lead to medical complications, dependence, or even addiction.